 NYS DOH HIV/AIDS Surveillance: The student intern will be responsible for conducting surveillance for suspected HIV/AIDS cases.
 Activities include onsite provider interviews, medical chart abstraction, data collection, forms completion, and electronic data submission.
 Student interns will also establish and maintain effective working partnerships and instruct clinicians on the responsibility to report newly diagnosed cases and requests for partner services.
 Activities include personal visits to medical facilities in addition to telephone and email contact.
 The student intern will work with the Bureau of HIV/AIDS Epidemiology (BHAE) staff.
 BHAE is responsible for the reporting and confirmation of critical information obtained through field investigations (medical record review and physician contact) as required by law.

-Global health: Within the Office of Global Health Initiatives (OGHI), students can complete field training and produce an integrative project that assesses cultural competency and culturally engaged care among healthcare providers that serve refugee clients in Western New York.
-Opportunities include conducting assessments for healthcare needs and gaps in care with refugee representatives and providers in Buffalo, or participating in research or program implementation and evaluation internationally.
+Global health: Within the Office of Global Health Initiatives (OGHI), students can complete field training and produce an Culminating Project that assesses cultural competency and culturally engaged care among health care providers that serve refugee clients in Western New York.
+Opportunities include conducting assessments for healt care needs and gaps in care with refugee representatives and providers in Buffalo, or participating in research or program implementation and evaluation internationally.

 Primary care: The Primary Care Research Institute (PCRI) is a transdisciplinary research unit dedicated to improving health, patient care and medical education by encouraging scholarship in primary care.
 With over 30 faculty and staff, the unit pursues a dynamic and diverse agenda of clinical, community, and health systems research committed to practical applications.
 Major focus areas include health disparities, integration of primary care and mental health, patient safety, biopsychosocial care models, access to care, translational research in primary care, medical education, cultural competency training, community based participatory research, addiction research, distribution of health professional workforce, childhood obesity, complex chronic disease, medical home, health information technology and health care planning